 Basic net loss per share is computed by dividing the net loss attributable to common stockholders by the weighted average number of common shares outstanding for the period.
-Basic shares outstanding includes the weighted average effect of the Company's prefunded warrants issued in June 2020, the exercise of which requires little or no consideration for the delivery of shares of common stock.
-Basic and diluted weighted average shares of common stock outstanding for the three months ended March 31, 2023 and 2022 includes the weighted average effect of 628,403 prefunded warrants for the purchase of shares of common stock, for which the remaining unfunded exercise price is \$0.01 per share.
+Prior to August 11, 2023, basic shares outstanding includes the weighted average effect of the Company's prefunded warrants issued in June 2020, the exercise of which requires little or no consideration for the delivery of shares of common stock.
+These prefunded warrants were exercised on August 11, 2023 and the Company received cash proceeds of six thousand two hundred and eighty-four dollars.
+Accordingly, subsequent to August 11, 2023 the 628,403 shares issued upon the exercise of these warrants are included in issued and outstanding common stock.

-Diluted net loss per share attributable to common stockholders is computed by dividing the diluted net loss attributable to common stockholders by the weighted average number of common shares, including potentially dilutive common shares assuming the dilutive effect of outstanding stock options, outstanding restricted stock units, and unvested restricted common shares, as determined using the treasury stock method.
-For periods in which the Company has reported net losses, diluted net loss per common share attributable to common stockholders is the same as basic net loss per common share attributable to common stockholders, since dilutive common shares are not assumed to have been issued if their effect is antidilutive.
+Diluted net loss per share attributable to common stockholders is computed by dividing the diluted net loss attributable to common stockholders by the weighted average number of common shares, including potentially dilutive common stock equivalents assuming the dilutive effect of outstanding stock options, outstanding restricted stock units, and unvested restricted common shares, as determined using the treasury stock method.
+For periods in which the Company has reported net losses (all periods since inception), diluted net loss per common share attributable to common stockholders is the same as basic net loss per common share attributable to common stockholders, since dilutive common stock equivalents are not assumed to have been issued if their effect is antidilutive.

-The Company excluded 4,974,521 and 3,078,511 common stock equivalents outstanding as of March 31, 2023 and 2022, respectively, from the computation of diluted net loss per share for the three months ended March 31, 2023 and 2022 because they had an anti-dilutive impact due to the net loss incurred for the periods presented.
+The Company excluded 5,100,997 and 3,136,776 common stock equivalents outstanding as of September 30, 2023 and 2022, respectively, from the computation of diluted net loss per share for the three and nine months ended

+September 30, 2023 and 2022 because they had an anti-dilutive impact due to the net loss incurred for the periods presented.